-Hashimoto disease is the most common form of autoimmune thyroiditis and the leading cause of hypothyroidism in the United States.
-Although currently thought to be due to chronic autoimmune-mediated lymphocytic inflammation of the thyroid tissue, the exact pathophysiology remains unclear.
-Patients are initially asymptomatic or hyperthyroid, progressing to hypothyroidism as the organ parenchyma is destroyed.
-Diagnosis is based on a combination of specific antibodies, thyroid function tests, and sonography of the thyroid.
-Treatment involves lifelong hormone replacement therapy with levothyroxine (L-thyroxine).
+Hashimoto thyroiditis is the most common type of autoimmune thyroiditis and the leading cause of hypothyroidism in the United States.
+Although it is thought to be due to chronic autoimmune-mediated lymphocytic inflammation and destruction of the thyroid tissue, the exact pathophysiology remains unclear.
+Patients may initially be asymptomatic or show signs of thyrotoxicosis, progressing to hypothyroidism as the organ parenchyma is destroyed.
+Diagnosis is based on a combination of clinical features, thyroid antibodies, and thyroid function tests.
+Additional studies (e.g., ultrasound, fine-needle aspiration) may be obtained to rule out alternative conditions and may support the diagnosis.
+Management consists of lifelong monitoring and, in most cases, hormone replacement therapy with levothyroxine.

 - Sex: ♀ > ♂ (7:1)

 - Age of onset: occurs in all age groups; most prevalent in women aged 30–50 years

 Epidemiological data refers to the US, unless otherwise specified.

 - Unknown etiology: Genetic and environmental factors likely play a role.

 - Goiter: nontender or painless, rubbery thyroid with moderate and symmetrical enlargement